The Fund

 The fund ambassadors work with Philanthropy Advisor Sara Herschel-Shorland to promote the funds and to explore opportunities for fund development.

-Policy Manager at the LEP Network.
-An experienced External Examiner with a history of working in the education sector.
-She’s skilled in Coaching, Agriculture, Training, Research and Management.
+Natasha Waller is the Policy Manager at The Business Board Network.
+An experienced External Examiner with a history of working in the education sector, she’s skilled in coaching, agriculture, training, research and management.

 Please contact us via Norfolk Community Foundation if you would like to find out more about: